openharmony/docs/en/application-dev/reference/apis/js-apis-appAccount.md

 getAccountExtraInfo(name: string): Promise&lt;string&gt;

 Obtains additional information of an app account.
-This method uses a promise to return the result asynchronously.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.Account.AppAccount